vineeta-chauhan/metics-logging-reporting/README.md

 }a
 ```

-# Get api:-
+## Get api:-
-## get api is basically give you the all data with specified key and thiere sum according to recent timeStamp.
+> Get api is basically give you the sum of all metrics reported for this key over the past hour.

 ```
 curl --location --request GET 'http://localhost:3000/metric/name/sum' \